alexpetrov/trees/README.md

 ```

 It was made in one of my favorite languages - Ruby.

 I practice TDD.
 If you are interested in the example of TDD aproach, please check out commits.

-I proudly use Emacs (Prelude) as IDE.
+I proudly use Emacs-Prelude as IDE.

 I applied some Confident Ruby (By Avdi Grimm) patterns: